electron/website/docs/latest/tutorial/tutorial-3-preload.md

 ## Communicating between processes

-In Electron, only the main process has access to Node.js, and only the renderer process has access to web APIs.
+As we have mentioned above, Electron's main and renderer process have distinct responsibilities and are not interchangeable.
 This means it is not possible to access the Node.js APIs directly from the renderer process, nor the HTML Document Object Model (DOM) from the main process.
-**They are entirely different processes with different APIs**.

-You can set up handlers for inter-process commmunication (IPC) with Electron's `ipcMain` and `ipcRenderer` modules.
-To send a message from your web page to the main process, you can set up a main process handler with `ipcMain.handle` and set up a preload function that calls `ipcRenderer.invoke` to trigger it.
+The solution for this problem is to use Electron's `ipcMain` and `ipcRenderer` modules for inter-process communication (IPC).
+To send a message from your web page to the main process, you can set up a main process handler with `ipcMain.handle` and then expose a function that calls `ipcRenderer.invoke` to trigger the handler in your preload script.

-In the following example, we will add a global function to the renderer called `ping()` that will return a string from the main process.
+To illustrate, we will add a global function to the renderer called `ping()` that will return a string from the main process.

 First, set up the `invoke` call in your preload script: